 I’ve had mixed experiences of buying fabric from sites such as Ebay and Etsy.
 Both are fantastic sources for haberdashery but I haven’t had as much luck buying fabric.
 I’ve paid over the odds for pieces that are beautiful but too small to make into anything other than a cushion.
 I’ve also bought pieces that look amazing in the photos.
 They claim to be original barkcloth but when they arrived I could tell they were reproductions and not vintage.
 They were still lovely fabrics and I was able to use them for my own projects but they were too pristine to be vintage barkcloth and they had a slight sheen to them.
 I’ve since seen the same prints elsewhere which signals they are unlikely to be vintage.
 Often, but not always, vintage fabrics are narrow in width, around 90cm.
 It can be very lucky to find over 2 metres of the same print, not unheard for granddaughters to discover whole bolts of fabric in their grandmother’s loft, but it is rare.
 I strive to offer authentic vintage fabrics on my shop and avoid reproductions.

-I haven’t been able to get out and about to source new stock due to the Covid-19 pandemic but Instagram has come to the rescue.
+I wasn’t able to get out and about to source new stock during the Covid-19 pandemic but Instagram came to the rescue.
 Other vintage traders such as Anchors Aweigh have a fantastic stock of vintage fabrics.
 A pretty little shop based in Whitstable, they have been selling online via Instagram whilst their shop is closed.
-Today I picked up a bundle from @ladyboosalutesyou, a vintage fashion trader who stashed away vibrant vintage fabrics to create with.
-Lucky for me, she is having a lockdown clear out!
+I picked up a bundle from @ladyboosalutesyou, a vintage fashion trader who stashed away vibrant vintage fabrics to create with.
+Lucky for me, she was having a lockdown clear out!
 Thanks to @london.vintage @shopatlovevintage @callingallhipstersvintage for helping me buy a great selection of fabrics.
-Many of vintage fair organisers are hosting virtual vintage fairs via Insta-stories.
-I’ve been following Pop_up_vintage every Thursday for fashion and accessories.
+Many of vintage fair organisers still host virtual vintage fairs and it is worth DM traders to ask them if they have any vintage fabric for sale.

 5. What is the fibre composition?